On this page we are discussing how to avoid problems when using the the Avee microphones.

 In most cases the problem can be solved by the user, but it happens that we need to do some thinking before we come up with a solution.

-If you face a problem – please browse through these pages and the tabs below before contacting us.
-Pay particular notice to the Installation tabs.
+If you face a problem – please browse through the tabs below before contacting us.
+Pay particular notice to the Adjusting the audio speaker level information.

 Even if you do not solve the issue yourself here, we feel confident you will get a better understanding of what is causing the problem.